KonstantinosPetrakis/Openbook/README.md

 # Short term todo
-* Generalize the helpers/updateUserImage to updateModelFile.
-* Start with posts endpoints
+* Unify the way posts are fetched (which related fields are included and common computed fields)
+* Find a better way to compute url of file fields, common in all parts of the code.
+* Add missing docstrings